PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models

-These techniques enhance global consistency and effectively mitigate the Janus problem, but also increase the memory and time cost of generation.
-Notably, some concurrent-view methods only synchronize between neighboring views via a shared UV space \cite{TexFusion23, SyncMVD24, GenesisTex24, TexPainter24} without enabling long-range information exchange.
-Our method, PacTure, falls within the concurrent-view category as it generates texture images from six viewpoints simultaneously.
+These techniques enhance global consistency and effectively mitigate the Janus problem, but also increase the memory and time required for generation.
+Notably, some concurrent-view methods only synchronize between neighboring views in UV space~\cite{TexFusion23, SyncMVD24, GenesisTex24, TexPainter24} without enabling long-range information exchange.
+There are also methods that directly generate in UV space, where surfaces are cut, flattened, and packed onto an atlas.
+However, as these steps disrupt the spatial continuity essential for 2D generation and make UV space unsuitable for image generation models, works exploiting UV spaces only use them in post-processing~\cite{Paint3D24, Meta3DTextureGen24, Meta3DAssetGen24}, by incorporating additional 3D cues~\cite{TEXGen24, PointUV23}, or are limited to generation in UV spaces with regular topology~\cite{TexDreamer24}.
+Our PacTure falls within the concurrent-view category as it generates texture images from six viewpoints simultaneously.
 Distinctively, we pack the views into a grid rather than simply tiling them, thereby increasing effective resolutions and preserving spatial adjacency within each view.
-There are also methods that do not heavily rely on a pretrained 2D generative model, such as part-based material library retrieval methods \cite{MakeItReal24, MatAtlas24, MaterialSeg3D24, MaPa24} and 3D native texture generation methods \cite{PointUV23, TEXGen24, UV3Ted24, TexOct24, TexGaussian25}.
-However, the former struggles to generate semantically-meaningful textures within a part, and the latter suffers from huge demand of high-quality 3D data and computation resources for training and poor generalization abilities.
+There are also methods that do not heavily rely on a pretrained 2D generative model, such as part-based material library retrieval methods~\cite{MakeItReal24, MatAtlas24, MaterialSeg3D24, MaPa24} and 3D native texture generation methods~\cite{PointUV23, TEXGen24, UV3Ted24, TexOct24, TexGaussian25}.
+However, the former struggle to generate semantically meaningful textures within a part, and the latter have a huge demand for high-quality 3D data and computational resources for training and suffer from suboptimal generalization.